-- Over 300 Integrations – Easily connect your existing tech stack go get more functionality out of the tools you’re already paying for.
+- Over 300 Integrations – Easily connect your existing tech stack to get more functionality from the tools you’re already paying for.

 - Live Chat and Chatbots – Help customers faster with support tickets, productivity tools, and instant chat capabilities.

-- Sales Pipeline Data – Sales leaders can view their entire sales pipeline with insights into sales activity and individual performance.
+- Sales Pipeline Data – Sales teams can view their entire pipeline with insights into sales activity and individual performance.

 - A free plan that you can upgrade at any time.